The accused was operating a motor vehicle on in the City of Toronto and became involved in a property damage accident.

 The officer formed the opinion that the man’s ability to operate a motor vehicle was impaired by alcohol.
 The police officer arrested the man for for Impaired Driving.

 The accused was then transported to the police station to provide samples of his breath.
-The accused gave two breath samples, and at 3:18 AM he registering 176mgs and his second breath sample was 163 mgs.
+The accused gave two breath samples, registering 176 mgs and 163 mgs.
 The accused was charged accordingly.

 On the trial date, these items were not disclosed by the Crown Attorney’s office, despite several requests being made.

-The judge agreed that these items were needed to be disclosed in order for K’s lawyer to make full answer and defense to the charges.
+The judge agreed that these items were needed to be disclosed in order for the lawyer to make full answer and defence to the charges.

 Accordingly the trial date was adjourned in order for the disclosure to be made available.
 The next trial date was 15 months after the date that the accused was originally charged.